DragnaCarta/Curse-of-Strahd-Reloaded/Introduction/A DM's Guide to Curse of Strahd.md

 ## Act I - Into the Mists
 [[Act I Summary]].
 A summary of the players' first passage into Barovia.
 [[Arc A - Escape From Death House]].
 The players are lured into a haunted house and must escape before a ravenous evil awakens.
-[[Arc B - Welcome to Barovia]].
+[[Act I - Into the Mists/Arc B - Welcome to Barovia]].
 The players arrive in the Village of Barovia in the aftermath of Strahd's reawakening, meeting new friends and receiving a cryptic invitation.
-[[Arc C - Into the Valley]].
+[[Act I - Into the Mists/Arc C - Into the Valley]].
 The players venture forth to the Town of Vallaki, receiving a mysterious fortunetelling and facing trials and tribulations along the way.
 ## Act II - The Shadowed Town
 [[Act II Summary]].
 A summary of the players' adventures in the town of Vallaki.
 [[Arc D - St. Andral's Feast]].
 The players investigate a theft of sacred bones from Vallaki's church.